nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `list` project followed by `delete 2` deletes the 2nd project in the list of projects

+Alias: `dp`

+### Finding a projects : `find-project`

+Finds a project based on details provided.
+Details that can be supplied are the name, deadline, price, tags, and client the project is linked to.

+Format: `find-project name/NAME [deadline/DEADLINE] [price/PRICE] [tag/TAG] [client/CLIENT]`

+* Finds all projects whose titles contain any of
+* the specified keywords (case-insensitive) in name, contains any of the tags given (case-insensitive),
+* shares the same deadline and price, and is linked to the client with the provided client name and displays
+* them as a list with index numbers.

+Examples:
+* "find-project name/sculpture client/alice tag/personal deadline/tomorrow price/500" will find the project
+* which has title 'sculpture', is linked to client 'alice', has a tag 'personal', deadline that is 'tomorrow', and which has a value of $500.

+Alias: `fp`

+### Finding a client : `find-client`

+Finds a client based on details provided.
+Details that can be supplied are the client's name, email address, and phone number.

+Format: `find-client [name/NAME] [email/EMAIL] [phone/PHONE]`

+* Finds all clients whose names contain any of
+* the specified keywords (case-insensitive) in name, has the same email and phone number as the one provided.

+Examples:
+* "find-client name/bob email/bob@gmail.com phone/97547849" will find the client
+* which has name 'bob', email 'bob@gmail.com', and phone number 97547849.

+Alias: `fc`

 ### Mark a project as done : `mark INDEX`